cybergarage/puzzledb-go/doc/configuring.md

 # Configuring PuzzleDB

-PuzzleDB is configured using a configuration file.
-The configuration file is a YAML file, and you can override the configuration by setting environment variables.
+PuzzleDB is configured using a YAML file; settings can be overridden through environment variables.

 ## Configuration File (puzzledb.yaml)

-The configuration file is divided into sections.
-Each section is a YAML map.
-PuzzleDB will activate a default configuration if a configuration file is not specified or if there is no puzzledb.yaml in the local directory.
-The following is the default configuration file:
+The configuration file is divided into sections (YAML maps).
+A default configuration is activated if no file is specified and `puzzledb.yaml` is absent in the working directory.
+The default is shown below:

     logger:
       enabled: true